-Not everyone who comes into my office needs to be fitted for orthotics.
-But, many of the patients I see who are dealing with bunions, hammertoes, neuromas, or plantar fasciitis will keep coming back to my office unless they get the help of an orthotic.
-That’s because, for so many patients, these conditions are symptoms of an underlying biomechanical imbalance.
-So, without correcting the imbalance, problems will keep coming back.
-Unless you wear orthotics that can help compensate for those imbalances.
+Not everyone who comes into my office needs orthotics.
+But, without them many of my patients will keep coming back.
+Why?
+Without orthotics, bunions, hammertoes, neuromas, and plantar fasciitis return.
+That’s because these conditions are often symptoms of an underlying biomechanical imbalance.
+So, without correcting the imbalance, you won't find pain relief.
+Unless you wear orthotics and let them work on the imbalances.

-To determine whether or not orthotics can help protect your feet, I perform a thorough in-office exam.
-If I notice that your bones, joints, muscles, ligaments or tendons aren’t performing optimally, I’ll likely recommend that you get fitted for an orthotic device.
-And that’s when we’ll have to determine what type of orthotic is best for you.
+Still, not every one needs orthotics.
+So, in my office, I conduct thorough exams to see if orthotics can help you.
+What am I looking for?
+Signs that your bones, joints, muscles, ligaments or tendons aren’t performing the way they should.
+And, if I spot those signs, I’ll likely recommend that you get fitted for an orthotic device.
+At that time, we’ll have to decide what type of orthotic is best for your feet.

 How to Choose the Best Orthotic for Your Feet

-Then there are rigid, or "functional,” orthotics.
-These devices are made from materials like carbon fiber or plastic.
-Less bulky than soft orthotics, you can fit these devices into most walking shoes, or even in dress shoes if the heels are low and the toes are closed.
-I typically recommend rigid devices if your feet are strained or achy, or if you’re also experiencing leg and back pain.
+Rigid orthotics: also called "functional,” they're made from carbon fiber or plastic.
+They are less bulky than soft orthotics.
+So you can fit them into most walking shoes, or even in closed-toe, low-heel dress shoes.
+I recommend rigid devices for strained, achy feet, or if you’re also experiencing leg and back pain.

 Now that we’ve reviewed the flexibility of your orthotics, let’s talk length.
-A full length orthotic can be very supportive, but I often advise my patients to select the ¾ length instead.
+A full length orthotic can be very supportive.
+Still, I often tell my patients to choose the ¾ length instead.
 Why?
-With a shorter orthotic, your device is far more likely to fit into multiple pairs of shoes.
-Which means that your day won’t start with a choice: wear the pair of shoes you really want, or keep your feet in your orthotics.
-And, since your orthotics can only prevent pain and worsening foot deformities when you wear them, that’s a choice I never want my patients to make.
+With a shorter orthotic, your device can fit into many different pairs of shoes.
+Which means that your day won’t start with a choice: wear the shoes you want, or keep your feet in your orthotics.
+And, since wearing your orthotics prevents pain and foot deformities, that’s a choice I don't want you to make.

 Making Orthotics More Affordable

-While custom orthotic devices can go a long way towards alleviating your foot pain, they aren’t a cheap solution.
+Custom orthotic devices go a long way towards alleviating your foot pain.
+But they aren’t a cheap solution.
 Sometimes, insurance will cover your custom orthotics.
-But other time, you may have to pay out of pocket for these devices.
+But other times, you may have to pay out of pocket for these devices.
 That’s where a Health Savings Account can help make your orthotics more affordable.